Xpertians/OpenSourceAdvisoryDatabase-specs/README.md

 # OSS Advisory Specification
-The Open Source Software Advisory (OSSA) Specification repository defines a standardized schema for OSSA files.
-This schema ensures consistent formatting and structure for reporting issues such as license violations, deprecated packages, or compliance concerns.
-The repository also includes examples demonstrating correct usage of the schema.
+The Open Source Software Advisory (OSSA) Specification repository defines a standardized schema for OSSA files, ensuring consistent formatting and structure for reporting issues like license violations, deprecated packages, or compliance concerns.
+The repository also includes examples that demonstrate correct usage of the schema.

-While the current implementation is limited, it's fully functional for the initial cases we are planning to support in the first release.
+While the current implementation is limited, it meets our requirements for the initial cases we plan to support in our first release

 ## Repository Contents
 * specs/: The JSON schema defining the structure of OSS advisory files.